Qualli-Research-Platform/qualli-rn-sdk/README.md

     React.useEffect(() => {
         if (!qualli?.authenticated) return;

-        // Listener for when a survey is completed const completedListener = qualli.on(
+        // Listener for when a survey is completed, with answers const completedListener = qualli.on(
             SurveyEvents.SURVEY_COMPLETED,
             (response: EventCompletedPayload) => {